toplap-cat/barcelonski-supertrio/presskit_en.md

 bands and projects such as Boards of Canada or GY!BE, yet has a very distinct quality due to the way it is created.

 All music and visuals are created algorithmically, through the modification of source code live on stage.
-The code is projected behind the performers and lets the audience take a glimpse into the creation process.
+The code is projected behind the performers and lets the audience take a glimpse into the creation process, creating a feeling of live-ness that is otherwise rarely found in electronic music.

 ![supertrio_small.jpg](supertrio_small.jpg)
 Photo: Katja Goljat, Matjaž Rušt